Guide: Which Massachusetts Politicians Support Impeachment

 Rep. Jim McGovern

-McGovern is in, calling for the launch of an impeachment inquiry back in May.
+McGovern called for the launch of an impeachment inquiry back in May.
 “We’re beyond talking about this in terms of political implications,” he said on the WGBH podcast The Scrum.
 “We have to do what’s right.”

 Rep. Joe Kennedy III